 Its colors, menus, soundtrack, and sound effects have been modified to fit the Game Boy Advance's hardware.
 The game had been watered-down.
 However, this less than desired experience can be improved with the "Restored" version offered in Downloads.

-The Final Fantasy VI remake was released for Android in January 2014 then iOS in February 2014.
+Final Fantasy VI was remade with high-resolution graphics!
+This remake was released for Android in January 2014 then iOS in February that same year.
 It was later ported to Steam in December 2015.
 For the most part, the graphics were a touchup.
-Character sprites were all new, resembling a style you might expect from an RPG Maker game.
+Character sprites were all redrawn.
 The more significant foes had their battle sprites redrawn with gorgeous detail.
 All battle backgrounds were completely redrawn.
 The menus and battle interface have been reworked for touch on mobile.
 They made the game easier so that you don't have to grind as much.

 This remake was not received well by fans.
 People were displeased with the new look of the sprites.
 It didn't help that upon the game's initial release it was full of bugs and typos.
 There was even a bug that crashed the game midway!
 But overall, Square-Enix didn't leave the fanbase with a good impression.